Info About Fat Transfer Revision – Filler Fatigue – Fat Transfer Reversal – Facial Fat Graft Removal – Facial Fat Transfer Correction

 Facial Fat Transfer Correction Before and After.
 This patient had a facial fat transfer 8 years prior with another doctor.
 As she aged the fat grew and hypertrophied and weighed the face down, stretching it out and making it look droopier and wider.
 Doctor Jacono performed a fat transfer revision with micro-liposuction and a mini face lift to tighten the facial muscles and remove excess facial skin to create a more balanced, thinner face that looks young and rejuvenated.

 Doctor Jacono specializes in fat transfer revision, fat transfer reversal, facial fat graft removal and facial fat transfer correction.
-Doctor Jacono performs fat grafting and stem cell facelifts himself and it is a powerful modality to reverse facial aging.
+Doctor Jacono performs fat grafting and growth factor facelifts himself and it is a powerful modality to reverse facial aging.
 The problem is that it can be overdone or the fat can be injected into the wrong places in the face requiring fat transfer revision.

 Adding volume back to the face when we age makes sense because our faces become somewhat deflated which contributes to its drooping.
 As an analogy think of a plush grape losing its volume and turning into a raisin that has folds and wrinkles.
 Both non-surgical fillers, such as hyaluronic acid fillers Voluma, Juvederm, Restylane, and fat can be used to reverse some of these problems.
 With fat injections, also referred to as fat transfers or fat grafting to the face, doctors take fat from a part of your body, such as your stomach, hips or thighs, and inject it to fill folds, wrinkles and more.
 Fat injections do require surgery but last longer than hyaluronic acid fillers, and in some cases can be permanent.
 Common places injected include; the nas0labial folds, which are the lines that connect your nose to the corners of your mouth; the marionette lines, which extend from the corners of the mouth down to the chin; and in the chin crease, to achieve a more youthful appearance.
 In areas of the face where there is a lot of motion or movement, the fat graft take rate is lower and the fat will not persist as well.
 Non-surgical fillers tend to dissipate more rapidly in these areas as well.